mattclarke/advent_of_code_22/README.md

 - Part 1: the hard part was extracting the data for the crates, it would have been quicker to copy that information by hand.
 - Part 2: same but use an additional stack to keep the crate order.

+## Day 6
+- Part 1: use a queue to keep the last four characters in, then convert to a set.
+If the length of the set is 4 then we have the answer.
+- Part 2: same but the length is 14 rather than 4.